 But through the years, I’d grown some gray hairs, entered my 30s, deepened my soul along with the wrinkles and found my story.

 I was born on an island—in Hawaii—and have ended up on another island—Tarakan, Indonesia (which is just off the coast of the more well-known Borneo).
 And I lived a lot of places in between the two.
-The daughter of an Army officer, I moved as often as every six months to three years.
+As a kid, I moved as often as every six months to three years.

 Each time I moved, I was lonely and felt out of place until I threw myself into new friendships, then watched the moving trucks return and start it all over again.